snehaheda/payments-library/REST-API/REST-API-Docs/rest_checkout_endpoint_specs.md

 Charges an already existing transaction.

 Lists transactions.
 You SHOULD provide a list of transactions.
-The transacions should have only an _id_
+The transacions should have an __id__)

 In order to __authorize only__ the open transaction, use the __authOnly__ flag. 🐱
+In order to add an existing PM to an Open transaction, use the __paymentMethodId__ param. 🐱

 * __transactionList__ 🐱